brunaadam/movie-catalog/README.md

 It uses the TMDb API to fetch data about movies, genres, and credits.
 You can find the API documentation [here](https://developer.themoviedb.org/reference/intro/getting-started).

+## Installation

+Run `npm install -g @angular/cli` to install the Angular CLI.

+Run `npm install` to install the dependencies.

 ## Development server

 Run `ng serve` to run the application.